You understand the importance of feedback to your organization. That’s why you’re eager to develop an employee engagement survey.

 In some cases, people are figuring out how to get by on less money or quitting their jobs altogether (this phenomenon is known as the “Great Resignation”).

 As vacancy rates rise and companies fight the war for talent, it’s more important than ever to ensure employees are happy.

 At the same time, happiness is a fleeting state.
-There’s no such thing as being happy every moment of every day, especially when you’re doing work.
+There’s no such thing as being happy every moment of every day.

 This is why experts recommend that employees – and the people who hire them – aim for something different: meaning.